zolabar/Interactive-Calculus/README.md

-# exFinder
+# Interactive Calculus

- Symbolic extreme value analysis with two variables.
-Interactive calculus visualization.
+ Interactive calculus with Python, rendered by Voila.